Siege of Suiyang: Fall of Suiyang

-Tang soldiers fought until early October.
-Finally, with fewer than 400 men alive, and the men without the strength to shoot arrows, Suiyang fell to the Yan army.
+The Tang soldiers fought until fewer than 400 of them were alive, but so weak that they lacked the strength to shoot arrows.
+On 24 November 757, Suiyang fell to the Yan army.
 Zhang Xun said before the fall, "We are out of strength, and can no longer defend the fortress.
 Although we have failed the emperor in life, we hope to keep killing enemies after death."

-Zhang Xun, Nan Jiyun and Xu Yuan were all captured.
-According to an exchange in the Zizhi Tongjian, Yin Ziqi asked Zhang Xun "I heard that every time you fight, your eyes are ripped open, and your teeth are cracked.
+Zhang Xun, Nan Jiyun, and Xu Yuan were all captured.
+According to an exchange in the Zizhi Tongjian, Yin Ziqi asked Zhang Xun, "I heard that every time you fight, your eyes are ripped open, and your teeth are cracked.
 Why?"
 Zhang Xun answered, "I want to swallow rebel traitors, but I cannot hear them."
 Yin Ziqi then used a dagger to open Zhang Xun's mouth to examine his teeth, and to his surprise, all but three or four of Zhang Xun's teeth were indeed cracked.
 Zhang Xun finally said, "I die for my emperor, so I will die in peace."

-Unable to convince Zhang Xun to surrender, the Yan army then attempted to convince Nan Jiyun to surrender, but he refused to speak.
-Zhang Xun said to him, "Eighth brother Nan!
+Unable to convince Zhang Xun to surrender, the Yan army attempted to convince Nan Jiyun to surrender, but he refused to speak.
+Zhang Xun told him, "Eighth brother Nan!
 All brave men face death.
 Do not give in to unrighteousness!"
 Nan Jiyun replied, "I had intended to accomplish great things (by surrendering and living on), but you know me so well.
 If you say so, how dare I not die?"
 He then refused to surrender.

-Yin Ziqi admired Zhang Xun's bravery and commanding abilities, and tried unsuccessfully to persuade Zhang Xun, Nan Jiyun, and Xu Yuan to join the ranks of the Yan.
+Yin Ziqi admired Zhang Xun's bravery and commanding abilities and tried unsuccessfully to persuade Zhang Xun, Nan Jiyun, and Xu Yuan to join the ranks of the Yan.
 Fearing further danger from his captives, Yin had all three men executed, along with 33 other loyal elite soldiers, including Lei Wanchun and Yao Kun.
-By the end of the siege the Yan army had lost 120,000 men in more than 400 battles for Suiyang.
+By the end of the siege, the Yan army had reportedly lost 120,000 men in more than 400 battles for Suiyang.

+Only three days after the city's fall, a Tang army sent as reinforcements appeared, but by then it was too late.